 Perle is chosen by Merlet to represent the brand in 2012.
 Due to her qualities Perle conveys the Merlet values.

 Perle and Merlet are sharing the same ideas of dancing: love and authenticity.

-Perle is now in 2nd division at the Paris Opera School where she is making her way.
+Perle was in the 2nd division at the Paris Opera School where she was making her way when she was our 2012 Muse.
+She is now a dancer in the National Bordeaux Opera.
 We wish all the best for Perle and hope that one day she will be on of the "étoiles".

 Age : 14 ans

 I started dancing when I was 4 in a small ballet school but I really started dancing ballet at 8, in a school near Bordeaux.
 My ballet teacher, Valérie Simonnet, taught me the precision and strictness of this art that brought me to the Ecole Superieure de Danse de Cannes Rosella Hightower.
 I have discovered contemporary dance and met many teachers from all over the world.
 At 12, I failed at the Paris Opera School so I joined a special ballet school nearer to my parents where my teachers Martine Chaumet and Christian Comte taught me the repertoire ballet.
 Then, I tried again for the Paris Opera School and this time I got in!

 How was your audition to join the Paris Opera School?

 There are two steps.
 The first step is a physical test, the second step is a ballet lesson.
 During the second step there were only twenty girls.
 I was very nervous but the lesson was really nice even if all the dancers mistaken on a jump exercise!
 Then Mlle Platel announced the results, I was the first one to be called.
 I was so relieved as it was my last chance.
 I joined the ballet school in 4th division as an "intern" for a year.

 What’s a typical day like for you at the School?